 ‘My English, I speak it not very good.’

-‘Stay where you are, I haven’t told you to move.
-Now is it three or four?’
+‘Stay where you are, I haven’t told you to move’ said Trent.
+‘Now is it three or four?’

 ‘In my country it’s a great deal of money.’

-‘Yes, but we’re not in your country are we?
-It’s not a lot of money in London, is it?’
+‘Yes, but we’re not in your country, Grigore,’ Trent replied.
+‘It’s not a lot of money here in London, is it?’

-Jindle looked thoughtful for a few moments.
+Jindle pondered for a few moments before replying.

-‘I bought my gran a DVD boxed-set of Dad’s Army for Christmas; £39.99.’
+‘I bought my gran a DVD boxed-set of Dad’s Army for Christmas, that was £39.99.’

 ‘I am a poor man, I needed money.’

-‘How lucky they must be,’ remarked Trent.
+‘How lucky they must be,’ said Trent, turning away.

 ‘But they’re totally fuckin’ un-rehabilitationable, if there is such a word.’